 An ex Amtrak car.

-The view from the Union Avenue Bridge over the tracks and the Arkansas River.
-After I took these pictures I saw Chris speaking to someone so I high tailed it back and saw Chris up in the cab of C&W GP-7 104.
-Inside I met Ron of the Pueblo Railway Museum.
+After these views, I wanted a larger view of the museum area and noticing the bridge to the east, I walked around some buildings and up to the bridge.
+I took a picture from the Union Avenue bridge over the tracks and the Arkansas River.
+After I took these pictures, I saw Chris speaking to someone so I hurried back and saw Chris up in the cab of C&W GP7 104.
+Inside, I met Ron of the Pueblo Railway Museum.
 We talked about the museum and their plans for a new home and more track for their excursion run.
-He had tried to start the 104 earlier this morning so we could get a ride but the engine wouldn't kick over due to the cold temperatures.
-We thanked Ron for having us and then had to leave a very interesting railroad museum.
+He had tried to start 104 earlier this morning so we could get a ride but the engine would not kick over because of the cold temperatures.
+We thanked Ron for having us and had to leave this very interesting railroad museum.